-Ultimately — unless it’s a mandatory visa requirement to enter the country you wish to visit — getting insured is a personal decision and will depend on your circumstances.
+Ultimately — unless it is a mandatory visa requirement to enter the country you wish to visit — getting insured is a personal decision and will depend on your circumstances.

 However, there are undeniable financial benefits to getting insured.
-Most people can’t afford to lose the budget they’ve put into their trip away should something causes your plans to change.
+Most people cannot afford to lose the budget they have put into their trip away should something causes your plans to change.
 Travel insurance will allow you to recover your money in case you have to cancel your trip.

 Examples of commonly covered reasons for cancellation include:

 - Injury or illness of the insured

 - Injury or illness of a family member or travel companion of the insured

 - Death of a family member or travel companion of the insured